RohithS98/SETool/README.md

 ```
 3. It will give the latest version of the python installed.
 4. We will install FLASK in a virtualenv for more priveleges of user permission.
-5. (For MAC OSX) To install virtualenv, open terminal and write
+5. (For MAC OSX/Linux) To install virtualenv, open terminal and write
 ```
 sudo pip3 install virtualenv
 virtualenv --version